 You might not be planning on a particularly long or involved hike, but life doesn’t always go according to plan.
 If you do get lost, injured, or perhaps just distracted by watching the sunset, the ability to see at night is imperative.
 Headlamps are small, lightweight, and inexpensive, and there’s little excuse not to bring one along.
-One of our favorite models, the Black Diamond Spot 325, is a reliable option that provides a powerful and long-lasting light for only $45.
+One of our favorite models, the Black Diamond Spot 350, is a reliable option that provides a powerful and long-lasting light for only $45.
 And the newest version is the best-executed yet, featuring a streamlined body and the option between three AAA batteries or BD’s rechargeable 1500 lithium-ion battery (sold separately for $30).
 On the other hand, for another $25, you can get rechargeable convenience with the Petzl Actik Core (the Spot only runs on AAA batteries), which is a great choice for those that get out a lot or are sick of throwing away batteries.

 10. Trekking Poles